davdiv/DecryptSQLite/README.md

 # DecryptSQLite

-This repository contains a simple utility, written in C#, which allows to remove the password from an encrypted SQLite database (created with [System.Data.SQLite](https://system.data.sqlite.org)).
+This repository contains a simple utility, written in C#, which allows to change the password of an encrypted SQLite database (created with [System.Data.SQLite](https://system.data.sqlite.org)).

-Note that you have to know the password in order to remove it (the goal of this utility is not to help recovering a lost password).
+Note that you have to know the old password in order to change it (the goal of this utility is not to help recovering a lost password).

 ## How to build